ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 the organization itself.
-Anarchy has a history of being utilized by marginalized peoples, as the anarcha-feminism movement has outlined: the state enforces classism, especially to marginalized peoples, and removes any real recourse from that oppression, however, it is a bi-directional relationship, whereby the oppression of marginalized people also serves to enforce state classism.[^1] Bakunin furthers the aformentioned point of _the struggle against the state_:
+Anarchy has a history of being utilized by marginalized peoples, as the anarcha-feminism movement has outlined: the state enforces classism, especially to marginalized peoples, and removes any real recourse from that oppression.
+However, it is a bi-directional relationship, whereby the oppression of marginalized people also serves to enforce state classism.[^1] Bakunin furthers the aformentioned point of _the struggle against the state_: